Latest posts by R.J. Weiss, CFP® (see all)

 Ever put your alarm clock across the room, so you have to get out of bed to turn it off?
 Chances are it worked.

 As hard as we try, we often don’t have our best long-term interests in mind when it comes to decision making.
-So it helps to use little tricks, like where to place your alarm clock, to help make things easier.
+So it helps to use little tricks and hack, like where to place your alarm clock to help make things easier.

 One of the more difficult things in life is saving money.
 It always seems like there’s a more immediate need today.

-Fortunately, there are many tricks to save money.
+Fortunately, there are many hacks and tricks to save money.
 Ways that make saving money less like depriving oneself and more enjoyable.

 Here’s 21 tricks to get yourself to save more.